SRES-685-119

 Supporters argue

-Supporters argue that assistive technology is a critical but underrecognized tool that enables millions of Americans with disabilities to participate in education, employment, and daily life.
-They contend that a national awareness day draws public and legislative attention to gaps in access and affordability, potentially laying the groundwork for future policy action and private-sector engagement.
+Supporters argue that assistive technology is a critical but underrecognized necessity for the roughly 70 million Americans living with a disability, enabling them to participate in education, employment, and community life.
+They contend that a formal awareness day draws public and policymaker attention to gaps in access and affordability, potentially laying groundwork for future legislative action and encouraging broader adoption of existing state loan and demonstration programs.

 Opponents argue